Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 ```

 ## Connect to the Gmail API
 To get our emails, we will use the Gmail API.
-To to this we first need to enable the Gmail API and download a credential file.
+To do this we first need to enable the Gmail API and download a credential file.
 In this case I have stored the credential file next to the jupyter notebook.
 Follow steps 1 and 2 on [this page](https://developers.google.com/gmail/api/quickstart/python#step_1_turn_on_the) to enable the API and get the credential file.

 First we need to connect to the Gmail api with the credentials file and build a "Resource" object: